 Does coffee increase or decrease your risk of prediabetes?
 What if you added sugar to your morning cup o’ joe?
-Do your genes matter here?
+Genes matter here, and a study that included almost 8,000 people in South Korea explains.[ref]

 Coffee, genes, and diabetes:

-The study looked at the incidence of either type 2 diabetes or prediabetes in the participants over the course of 12 years.
-Researchers found that almost 12% of the participants were diagnosed with diabetes and over 60% became prediabetic during that time.
+The study looked at the incidence of either type 2 diabetes or prediabetes in participants over the course of 12 years.
+Researchers found that almost 12% of the participants were diagnosed with diabetes, and over 60% became prediabetic during that time.

 Overall, consuming 2 or more cups of coffee each day decreased the risk of diabetes or prediabetes.

-Surprisingly, even drinking sugar-sweetened coffee reduced that risk of diabetes/prediabetes, but the risk reduction was not quite as much as in the black coffee group.
+Surprisingly, even drinking sugar-sweetened coffee reduced the risk of diabetes/prediabetes, but the risk reduction was not quite as much as in the black coffee group.

 The researchers used a genetic risk score based on 5 genetic variants (SNPs).
 People with a higher number of variant alleles had the greatest decrease in the risk of diabetes.